harshalpa34/movies/README.md

       -you will get the list of android emulator which you have download from extension click on that
       - press a in ternimal and it will open the app in emulator
    ```
+## Node.
+   ### There is a common issue where tMDP (Api used in project) is blocked for certain users in India, so it it doesn't work try using VPN requies VPN!!!.

 #### sorry for the logo its little blurry.

 ## Features I have Implimented